Sigurd Anderson Papers

 Biographical history

-After his graduation, he taught high school history in Rapid City and Webster, South Dakota.
-In 1935, he returned to USD and graduated in 1937 with a degree in law.
-Prior to graduation from the university he married Vivian Walz of Vermillion, SD.
-They had one daughter, Kristin, who resides in Okemos, Michigan.
+After earning his degree, Anderson taught high school history in Rapid City and Webster, South Dakota.
+In 1935, he returned to USD to study law, graduating in 1937.
+Before completing his law degree, he married Vivian Walz of Vermillion, South Dakota.
+The couple had one daughter, Kristin, who later resided in Okemos, Michigan.

 Content and structure elements